 On the other hand, probably don’t start with this one.
 Not that THE BRIDES OF DRACULA isn’t worth seeing, but it’s like picking a book up in the middle.
 Or more like that episode of Lost where Jack hung out with Bai Ling and got a tattoo.

 With Christopher Lee’s character out of commission due to the ending of HORROR OF DRACULA, Peter Cushing has to fly solo in this outing as Van Helsing, which would fine except that he doesn’t show up until at least halfway through the movie.
 What I initially liked about BRIDES OF DRACULA is also its biggest downfall.
 An opening narration announces that “Dracula is dead” but there are still vampires to be fought – in other words, it picks up not long after HORROR OF DRACULA left off.
 (It’s the KARATE KID 2 of vampire movies!)
-The initial promise of that continuity quickly fades, as the movie spends a bit too long following a young French schoolteacher who is invited by a creepy baroness (I mean really creepy; for quite a while I thought she was a male actor in drag) to stay at her mansion, only to be served up as a potential supper for the baroness’s son, who is a vampire.
+The initial promise of that continuity quickly fades, as the movie spends a bit too long following a young French schoolteacher who is invited by a creepy baroness to stay at her mansion, only to be served up as a potential supper for the baroness’s son, who is a vampire.

 So the title is incredibly misleading – there is no Dracula to be found here.
 The main villain, Baron Meinster, is a blond ponce of a sub-vampire; he looks like the character actor Danny Huston in a blond wig.
 To my mind, it’s difficult to make blond guys scary.
 I don’t know why that is.
-There’s just something about blond hair that doesn’t sit well on top of monstrous features.
-This is one of the least intimidating vampire villains I’ve seen.
+Maybe it started for me with Ed from EVIL DEAD 2.
+Or maybe it’s innate, as a grand-nephew of a WWII veteran — I see Aryan traits and my instinct is fight, not flight.
+There’s just something about blond hair that doesn’t sit neatly on top of monstrous features, from where I’m sitting anyway.
+No matter the reason: This is one of the least intimidating vampire villains I’ve seen.